 I have previously held positions at the University of Kent and Canterbury Christ Church University where I took a particular interest in programme and module design, developing a interdisciplinary BA programme in Medieval and Early Modern Studies.

-I am a historian of late medieval and Renaissance Britain and Western Europe.
-I am particularly interested in the development of the state and especially the role of war and fiscal policy in that process.
+I trained as a historian of late medieval and Renaissance Britain and Western Europe.
+As a military historian, I am particularly interested in the role of war in the development of the state and its impact on wider cultural and societal change.
 I have also worked extensively on the political culture of fifteenth-century England, especially the political struggles known to us as the Wars of the Roses.
+I am currently writing a Military History of the Wars of the Roses.
+My other area of interest is the military history of the Cold War and I am currently researching the nature and cultural significance of the Soviet conventional threat during the closing years of the Cold War.

 My publications include: